-The purpose of this Informational Letter (INF) is to inform social services districts (districts) of changes in the Earned Income Tax Credit (EITC) and to provide districts with a summary of other available federal and State tax credits for Tax Year 2019.
+The purpose of this Informational Letter (INF) is to inform social services districts (districts) of changes in the Earned Income Tax Credit (EITC) and to provide districts with a summary of other available federal and State tax credits for Tax Year 2020.

-Districts are encouraged to inform clients and other low-income households of the potential availability of tax credits, the need to file federal and State income tax returns to claim these tax credits, and the availability of free tax filing through Volunteer Income Tax Assistance sites (VITA) and Facilitated Self Assistance (FSA) sites.
-Details on how to obtain EITC outreach materials may be found in Part III of this INF.
+Districts are encouraged to inform clients and other low-income households of tax credits, the need to file federal and State income tax returns to claim these tax credits, and free tax filing services available through Volunteer Income Tax Assistance (VITA) sites, Facilitated Self Assistance (FSA) sites, and free online filing resources.
+Details on how to obtain EITC outreach materials are found in Part III of this INF.